ng-web-apis/audio/README.md

     💡 Additionally supports setting URL to media file as [buffer](https://developer.mozilla.org/en-US/docs/Web/API/AudioBufferSourceNode/buffer)
-    so it will be automatically downloaded and turned into [AudioBuffer](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer)
+    so it will be automatically fetched and turned into [AudioBuffer](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer)

     💡 Additionally supports empty `autoplay` attribute similar to `audio` tag so it would start